wp-plugins/wikindx-macro-plug-in-for-wordpress/readme.txt

 Adds a macro to WordPress to insert bibliography information from the WIKINDX bibliography management system.

+The plug-in will probably work for versions lower than 2.7.x, but I haven't tested it for those versions.

 == Description ==

 This plug-in adds a macro that can be used to insert bibliography information from the [WIKINDX](http://wikindx.sourceforge.net/) bibliography management system into a WordPress post.